 Alcohol refers to ethyl alcohol or ethanol, the type in alcoholic beverages.
 It also commonly refers to alcoholic beverage in general.
 The word alcohol is from the Arabic “al kohl,” meaning the essence.

-Alcohol equivalence refers to the fact that standard servings of beer, wine, and spirits all contain equivalent amounts of alcohol.
+Alcohol equivalence refers to the fact that standard drinks of beer, wine, and spirits all contain equivalent amounts of pure alcohol.
 To a breathalyzer, they’re all the same.

 Amaretto is a liqueur with a slightly bitter almond flavor.